Transcription factor II B: Similarities in other transcription complexes

 RNA polymerase III uses a very similar factor to TFIIB called Brf (TFIIB-related factor) which also contains a conserved zinc ribbon and C terminal core.
 However, the structure diverges in the more flexible linker region although Brf still contains highly conserved sequences in the same positions that the B reader and B linker are found.
 These conserved regions probably carry out similar functions as the domains in TFIIB.
 RNA polymerase I does not use a factor that is similar to TFIIB; however, it is thought that another unknown factor fulfils the same function.

 There is no direct homologue for TFIIB in bacterial systems but there are proteins that bind the bacterial polymerase in a similar manner with no sequence similarity.
 In particular the bacterial protein σ70 contains domains that bind the polymerase at the same points as the B-linker, B-ribbon and B-core.
 This is especially apparent in the σ 3 region and the region 4 linker which might stabilise the DNA in the polymerase active site.

 Clinical significance

 Antiviral activity

 Recent studies have shown that decreased TFIIB levels do not affect transcription levels within cells, this is thought to be partially because over 90% of mammalian promoters do not contain a BRE or TATA box.
 However, it has been shown that TFIIB is vital to the in vitro transcription and regulation of the herpes simplex virus.
-This is thought to be due to similarity TFIIB has to cyclin A. In order to undergo replication, viruses often stop host cells progression through the cell cycle, using cyclins and other proteins.
+This is thought to be due to similarity TFIIB has to cyclin A. In order to undergo replication, viruses often stop host cell progression through the cell cycle, using cyclins and other proteins.
 As TFIIB has a similar structure to cyclin A it has been suggested that depleted levels of TFIIB could have antiviral effects.